p0n1/epub_to_audiobook/README.md

   --remove_endnotes     This will remove endnote numbers from the end or
                         middle of sentences.
 This is useful for academic books.
+  --search_and_replace_file SEARCH_AND_REPLACE_FILE
+                        Path to a file that contains 1 regex replace per line, to help with fixing pronunciations, etc. The format is:
+                        <search>==<replace>
+                        Note that you may have to specify word boundaries, to avoid replacing parts of words.
   --voice_name VOICE_NAME
                         Various TTS providers has different voice names, look up for your provider settings.